di-unipi-socc/microset/communication-support/frontend/README.md

 # Communication Support - Frontend
 This is a web service with two endpoints, `/` and `/api`, which return respectively HTML and JSON.
-In both case it does an HTTP get request to the backed and forward the response.
+In both cases it performs an HTTP GET request to the backend and forwards the response.

 ### Output example: